Martiusweb/cfg.msh/README.md

 Most important additions are on top.

+ 1. Find a way to hide these ugly characters when I split terminator and the last line displayed will be cut.

- 1. Customize autocompletion style
+ 2. Customize autocompletion style

- 2. Since I use mostly Zsh, my configuration for bash is currently basic, but I'll try to improve it soon.
+ 3. Since I use mostly Zsh, my configuration for bash is currently basic, but I'll try to improve it soon.

- 3. The setup script, with an optional minifier allowing to use only one `.*rc` file.
+ 4. The setup script, with an optional minifier allowing to use only one `.*rc` file.

- 4. Oh-My-Zsh plugins autograbber (hum...)
+ 5. Oh-My-Zsh plugins autograbber (hum...)

 Authors
 -------